himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 /></a> <br clear="all"> <div class="caption">Expanding org headers to easily find code.</div>

-Org mode's hierarchical structure inherently organizes the contents of files.
+Org mode's hierarchical structure inherently organizes the content of files.
 Using it for my emacs configuration is no different.
-I can use org headers to easily break down my file into sections, and sub-sections, which I can expand and collapse as needed.
-For example, my `config.org` is currently over 500 lines long, but with all the headers collapsed, it is less than 20.
+I can use org headers to easily break down my file into sections and sub-sections, which I can then expand and collapse as needed.
+For example, my `config.org` is currently over 500 lines long, but with all the headers collapsed, it displays in less than 20.
 From there I can just expand to the section I need.

 ### Maintainable

 Being so organized, the `config.org` file is very easy to maintain.
-If I want to edit a setting, I can just search through the headers for the section, and then edit either the code block, or text.
-If I want to add a new item, I can just insert a new header, add a code block for what I want, any maybe some text to explain what it does for future reference.
+If I want to edit a setting, I can just search through the headers for the section, and then edit the code block and/or text.
+If I want to add a new item, I can just insert a new header, add the code block I want, and maybe some explanatory text.
 Done.
-Most importantly, the structure helps prevent it from turning into an in-production *"scratch code"* file...
+Most importantly, the structure helps prevent it from turning into an *in-production "scratch code"* file...

 ### Easy to Read